malkab/docker-latex/README.md

 - **MkDocs:** a technical data site build from Markdown.

-There are a bunch of examples in the **examples** folder on how to setup and launch this kind of workflow projects.

 For **pandoc** and **LaTeX** the **Memoir** template is loaded.
 Memoir has lots of options that can be checked out at the **docker/assets/templates/Memoir/README.md**.